Disaster area

 A disaster area is a region or a locale that has been heavily damaged by either natural, technological or social hazards.
-Disaster areas affect the population living in the community by dramatic increase in expense, loss of energy, food and services; and finally increase the risk of disease for citizens.
+Disaster areas affect the population living in the community by a dramatic increase in expense, loss of energy, food and services; and finally increase in the risk of disease for citizens.
 An area that has been struck with a natural, technological or sociological hazard that opens the affected area for national or international aid.